Darwin Lambert Artist/Writer In Residence Program

 Great Basin National Park has created the Darwin Lambert Artist-Writer In Residence Program in honor of the late Darwin Lambert.
 As a proponent for the creation of Great Basin National Park and other parks, Lambert authored Great Basin Drama and other literary pieces.

 This program offers artists and writers the opportunity to live and work in Great Basin National Park.
 In years past a two to four week residence was scheduled for September and October.

 Basic housing is provided, however there is no other stipend.
 As part of the program artists and writers will be required to do one public program, describing their work and their medium in relation to the park and its natural and cultural resources.
 Artists and writers must also donate one original piece of their work to the park's permanent museum collection.
-The deadline for submissions is March 1, 2013.
-Selection for the residency will be announced during the second week of April.
+The deadline for submissions is Feburary 1, 2014.
+Selection for the residency will be announced by the end of March 2014.

 To view the program guidelines and information for the program, click here.
 If you require additional information interested artists and writers should contact Joseph Whelan.
 Contact by phone at (775) 234-7514, or by email.

 Donations for the Darwin Lambert Artist-Writer In Residence Program may be sent to:

 Notch Peak, located in West Millard County, Utah, and visible from Great Basin National Park, towers above the desert valleys at 9,725 ft. elevation.
 This 3,000 ft sheer cliff is one of the tallest limestone cliffs in America.